 With 45 million unique visitors by October 2013, it was only a matter of time before the big names of digital business came sniffing.
 In this instance it was Amazon that saw the huge potential of Twitch.
 And by August 2014, Twitch had become an Amazon property, with just short of $1 billion changing hands in its acquisition of the streaming platform, which was now up to 55 million monthly active users, and accounting for 1.8% of peak internet traffic – behind only Netflix, Apple, and Google.

 Traffic continued to grow, with 1.5 million broadcasters and 100 million monthly viewers in 2015, rising to 2.2 million broadcasters and 15 million daily viewers in 2018 – around a million of which could be found using the platform at any given time.
+Average concurrent viewers were up to 1.4 million in Q1 2020.
 The platform is integrated with Amazon Prime and allows streamers to make money by offering in-stream links through which viewers can purchase the games being played.

-Twitch broadcasters – perhaps most famously Ninja, who has featured on the cover of ESPN – have become celebrities in their own right.
+Twitch broadcasters – perhaps most famously Ninja (though he now streams on Microsoft Mixer), who has featured on the cover of ESPN – have become celebrities in their own right.
 These are not the only celebrities to be found using the platform.
-The non-tournament record for concurrent viewers was set in March 2018, when the aforementioned Ninja played Fortnite alongside ex-NFL JuJu Smith-Schuster, and musicians Travis Scott and Drake.
+The non-tournament record for concurrent viewers was set in March 2018, when the aforementioned Ninja played Fortnite alongside NFL star JuJu Smith-Schuster, and musicians Travis Scott and Drake.